JDBC Tutorials - Herong's Tutorial Examples - v3.13, by Herong Yang

 This section describes how to download and install File System Service Provider for JNDI.

-In order to try this method, I have to download and install the JNDI File System Service Provider package from Sun as described below:
+In order to try this method, I have to download and install the JNDI File System Service Provider package from Sun (now Oracle) as described below:

 Open \local\fscontext\doc\providers\jndi-fs.html to read the documentation.
 The first paragraph gives you a good summary:

 JNDI offers a universal naming API and a standardized way to store objects in a namespace.
 The file system service provider supports these features for a local or networked file system.
 Its purpose is two-fold:

 - Allow clients to traverse the file system namespace using JNDI's context interface.

 - Allow clients to store Java objects in the file system.

 These two separate functions are actually handled by two different providers (i.e., classes).
 The first class handles accessing the file system and can be used independently of the second.
 The second class handles storage of Java objects and is used in conjunction with the first (i.e., it is a subclass of the first).